saipoojitha13/RTL-Design-Synthesis-Workshop/Technical-Notes.md

 ---

-### Simple Understanding of Synthesis and some special tools
+### Simple Understanding of Synthesis and some special commands

 During synthesis, the synthesis tool uses: